Previous Lesson 18 Next

 Wo ist die Universität?
 (Where is the university?) - Die Universität ist geradeaus.
 (The university is straight ahead.)

 Wo ist der Bahnhof?
 (Where is the train station?) - Gehen Sie von hier links, dann um die Ecke ist Bahnhof.
-(Go left from here, then around the corner is train station.)
+(Go left from here, then around the corner is the train station.)

 Vocabulary from above examples